meteofrance/meteonet/README.md

 ### Optional

-To plot nice figures with basemaps, you can install the basemap library.
+To plot nice maps, you will need the basemap library.
 The recommended installation method is using anaconda through the conda-forge channel (Basemap is no longer uploaded to PyPI due to its size and non-python external dependencies).

 ```sh
 conda install -c anaconda basemap